varunkumardev/amitmerchant1990.github.io/_posts/2016-11-15-Building-Simple-Offline-Notepad-Using-Service-Worker.md

 }
 ```

-You can see here, we have provided our application name in `short_name`, default orientation for application is `standalone` and we have also provided different sized icons of our application which you can get from [here](https://github.com/amitmerchant1990/notepad/tree/master/img).
+You can see here, we have provided our application name in `short_name`, the default orientation for application is `standalone` and we have also provided different sized icons of our application which you can get from [here](https://github.com/amitmerchant1990/notepad/tree/master/img).

 Let's now move to the `index.html` and add following content: